dennishamrick/UTSW-CellXGene-Seurat-Toolkit/README.md

 Open generic_cellxgene.R.
 It contains needed functions and instructions to import your .h5ad file, convert it into a Seurat object, and subset it based on your selections.

 ## 4. Perform analysis with Seurat.
-Your object is now a standard seurat object and can be analyzed using that package.
+Your object is now a standard Seurat object and can be analyzed using that package.
 An example tutorial: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html

 ## 5. Output your cluster IDs as a .csv.